oncody/civ-board-game-2010/README.md

 In order to engage to a battle with a stack of 2 or more armies, they must be already in the same square at the beginning of your turn.
 This means that you have to group them in this turn if you want to attack with them all in the next turn.
 Figures can move on friendly squares containing friendly buildings, wonders, great people, etc  but cannot end their movement on city centers.Blockade: When a square in a city’s outskirts contains an enemy figure.
 The presence of the enemy figure prevents the use of that square by the city it is part of the outskirts of.

+An army figure that enters a square containing a hut or village marker must immediately end its movement and is considered to be exploring the hut or village.

+Killing a lone enemy scout definitely gives you loot.
+I think it also counts as a battle.
+If an army enters a square containing any enemy figures, its movement immediately ends.
+If the square contains only enemy scouts, the scouts are immediately killed and the attacking player collects loot as though they had won a battle (see page 25).

+Scouts cannot enter a square containing enemy figures.

 ### Technology Research Phase

+The Tech Pyramid

+Explain how much a technology csots

 * Certain techs (Monarchy and Gunpowder) allow a player to obsolete a wonder.
 When a wonder is obsoleted, turn its wonder card facedown, but leave its wonder marker on the map.
 The wonder’s special ability is negated and cannot be used for the rest of the game.
 However, the wonder marker still produces culture when the city it is in is devoted to the arts.
 * Turn phase 5
 * parallel